Tangers2/My-Amplify-Project/README.md

 With a unified developer experience that combines hosting, backend, and UI-building capabilities, Amplify automatically configures the necessary cloud resources, eliminating the complexity of stitching together multiple AWS services.
 This approach streamlines the development process, empowering developers to focus on building robust applications without worrying about the underlying infrastructure.

 # Key Features:
-TypeScript-based backend definitions
+TypeScript-based backend definitions <br>
-Automatic cloud resource configuration
+Automatic cloud resource configuration <br>
-Simplified authentication and authorization management Integrated hosting and UI-building capabilities
+Simplified authentication and authorization management <br>
+Integrated hosting and UI-building capabilities <br>